sparkflows/sparkflows-docs/docs/installation/architecture-deployment/sizing.rst

 16-30 users

 It will support 16-30 users running lightweight to medium jobs on the same machine.
-If Fire Insights is configured to submit the jobs to an Apache Spark Cluster, then heavy jobs can also be run.
+If Sparkflows is configured to submit the jobs to an Apache Spark Cluster, then heavy jobs can also be run.

 .. list-table::
    :widths: 10 20 30